Mapping class group of manifolds which look like $3$-dimensional complete intersections: Group theoretic properties

-\begin{proof}[Proof of Theorem \ref{thm:cen}] Recall that elements in $\K(M)$ are represented by diffeomorphisms in $S^{2} \times D^{4}$ or $D^{4} \widetilde{\times} S^{2}$, hence they commute with the generators of $\m(M)$ represented by the Dehn twists described in Theorem \ref{thm:gen}.
+\begin{thm} The center of $\m(M)$ is $\K(M)$. \end{thm} \begin{proof} Recall that elements in $\K(M)$ are represented by diffeomorphisms in $S^{2} \times D^{4}$ or $D^{4} \widetilde{\times} S^{2}$, hence they commute with the generators of $\m(M)$ represented by the Dehn twists described in Theorem \ref{thm:gen}.
 Therefore $\K(M)$ is in the center of $\m(M)$.
 We will show that $\m(M)/\K(M)$ is centerless.
-By Theorem \ref{thm:sm} there is a short exact sequence
+By equations (1.11) and (1.12), there is a short exact sequence